JBellamy121/Football-Model/README.md

 # Football-Model
-Create a model that will generate realistic looking results of a Football League Table
+Create a model that will generate realistic looking results of a Football League Table, utilising statistical analysis of a sample of Leagues from within UEFA; these being: Premier League, Bundesliga, Serie A, Erevidise, EFL Championship.
+The League Table data was scrapped from Wikipedia and then collated into the csv file 'All Leagues Final.csv'

 ## Points per Game and Match Outcome Analysis